CAS Practice Based Research: Research & Action

 focusing on selected case studies.
 The participants will select these case studies from a pool world-wide projects and/or bring in their own suggestions and projects.

-This seminar provides an exemplary overview of art interlinking with real-life contexts and working with/through/on food.
+This seminar provides an exemplary overview of art interlinking with real-life contexts.
 Participants know about the limits and reach of concepts such as socially engaged art, relational aesthetics, dialogic art, art-led practice, artists working reality, etc. They understand the key criteria for evaluating projects of artist working reality.
 They know examples of how to interlink research and action.

 Introduction.
 Different art notions and understandings of art and society; methodological toolbox for analysing Art in Action.